noseapp/noseapp/docs/suite.rst

 Suite
 =====

-Suite class is nose ContextSuite provider.
-Major task is collect test cases and build suite for TestRunner.
+Suite class is provider for nose ContextSuite.
+Major task is collect test cases and construction suite for run.

 Simple example